OpenZeppelin/compound-assets-listing/Overview.md

 # Introduction

 During latest round of OpenZeppelin engagement with Compound, we reviewed past asset listing proposals and went through some important past community discussions around the topic.
-Further exploration has been done accross some other protocols to take inspirations by established processes to list a new asset.
+Further exploration has been done across some other protocols to take inspirations by established processes to list a new asset.

 The output of this effort is presented below.